This is a foreign exchange guide to Ghana, the Ghanaian Cedi currency plus GHS transfers and travel tips.

-The interactive chart below shows the GHS to USD exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.
+The interactive chart below shows the USD to GHS exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.

 Travel, Currency and Money saving tips for Ghana

 The currency is the Cedis.
 ATMs are virtually everywhere, with almost all accepting Visa.
 Exchange bureaus are found in most major towns.
 Other than that bring only cash or traveler’s checks to exchange into cedis.
 There are forex bureaus everywhere in Accra, and many of the bigger hotels.
 It is difficult to find banks and/or businesses in Ghana which accept credit cards other than Visa.
 Sad to say, credit card fraud abounds in Ghana.
 It happens all too frequently.
 Not even in the big hotels should you consider using your credit card.
 Try to keep your card in sight when making purchases if you must use your credit card.